Free Birds: Plot

-Jenny, Jake and Ranger lead the turkeys in an attack on the settlement just as Chief Massasoit and his tribe arrive.
-Reggie goes back in time to stop the attack, inadvertently trapping Standish in the time stream.
-Through S.T.E.V.E. and the Pizza Dude, Reggie convinces the settlers and Native Americans that pizza is a more acceptable food than turkeys, taking turkeys off the Thanksgiving menu entirely.
-Reggie decides to stay in the 17th century with Jenny while Jake takes S.T.E.V.E. back to the present to look for new adventures.
+Jake, Jenny and Ranger lead the remaining turkeys in an attack on Plymouth Colony just as the Wampanoags arrive.
+Reggie returns to 1621 in order to stop the attack, inadvertently trapping Standish in the time stream.
+Through S.T.E.V.E. and a pizza delivery man, Reggie convinces the Pilgrims and the Wampanoags that pizza is a better Thanksgiving food than turkeys, putting their kind off the menu.
+He decides to stay in the 17th century while Jake and S.T.E.V.E. look for new adventures, returning moments later with news about the turducken.